 1. Disclaimer clause 4

-2. Definitions 4
+Definitions

-3. Description 4
+Description

-4. Penalties, pending litigation or proceedings, findings of inspection or investigation itions for
+Penalties, pending litigation or proceedings, findings of inspection or investigations f

-which action may have been taken or initiated by any regulatory authority 8
+which action may have been taken or initiated by any regulatory authority

 5. Services Offered 8

-6. Risk factors 16
+6. Risk factors 17

-7. Client Representation 23
+7. Client Representation 24

-8. The Financial Performance of the Portfolio Manager (based on audited financial
+8. The Financial Performance of the Portfolio Manager (based on audited finance ia

 statements) (in Rs. crore) 25

-9. F Portfolio Management Performance (active strategies) of the Portfolio Manage r for the
+9. Portfolio Management Performance (active strategies) of the Portfolio Manager for t he

-last five years 25
+last five years.
+25

-11. Nature of expenses 25
+11. Nature of expenses 26

 12. Taxation 26

-13. Accounting policies 43
+13. Accounting policies 44

 14. Investors services 44

-15. Grievance redressal and dispute settlement mechanism: 44
+15. Grievance redressal and dispute settlement mechanism: 45